IV Therapy and Blood Withdrawal Course:

 - Medical Assistants- The Venipuncture Blood Withdrawal Portion (10 hours) is required by most jobs, this consists of only Day 1 and Day 2.

-IV Therapy & Bloodwithdrawal booklet with program inserts and supplies for skills and exam testing is an additional small fee of $25.00.
+IV Therapy & Bloodwithdrawal booklet with program inserts and supplies for skills and exam testing is Included in the course fee.

 This program combines two courses that will provide participants with training and certification in the techniques required to start and IV infusion as well as withdrawal of blood for testing.
 The IVT course provides information on fluid and electrolyte balance, puncture techniques, management and care of the site (both pre and post insertion), anatomy and physiology, and Universal Precautions.
 IV Therapy venipuncture skills include: site selection and preparation, equipment, order of draw and appropriate care after procedure.
 In addition, the Blood Withdrawal course teaches the techniques for blood withdrawal including selection of equipment, site selection and preparation, order of draw, and after-withdrawal care.